ichatz/riotos-apps/relay_coap/README.md

 The [RIOT](https://github.com/RIOT-OS/RIOT) is an open-source microkernel-based operating system designed for very low memory and energy footprint suitable for embedded devices that depend on real-time capabilities.
 RIOT provides out-of-the-box support for a very wide low-power wireless and communication stacks, making it an ideal choice to build Internet of Things (IoT) platforms.

-## Hardware setup of an simple LED circuit with the STM32 Nucleo-64 F401RE board
+## Hardware setup of SSD relay module with the STM32 Nucleo-64 F401RE board
 In this circuit we use an SSD relay module to control a 220V lump.
 The benefit of using an SSD relay is that it contains no moving parts.
 Therefore, the mechanism does not wear-out with the continuous usage, theoretically supporting millions of activation/disactivation cycles.
 Additionally, the relay does not produce the characteristic noise of the moving parts used by electromagnetic relays.

 Note that the SSD relay module used in this example drives AC devices.
 Connecting a DC component, for example a LED, will not work as it should.